zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 Introduction
 ------------

-This guide covers a number of advanced topics related to controllers in a Rails application.
+This guide covers a number of advanced topics related to controllers in a Zoisite application.
 Please see the [Action Controller Overview](action_controller_overview.html) guide for an introduction to Action Controllers.